Novel topological classes in black hole thermodynamics

 For the static charged AdS black hole metric described by Eq. (\ref{4d}), the most general solution features four independent electric charge parameters.
-In addition, based on the classification of black hole solutions shown in Fig. 1 of Ref. \cite{PRD90-025029}, there are several notable truncated supergravity solutions.
-For instance, when $q_1 \ne q_2 \ne 0$, $q_3 = q_4 = 0$, this corresponds to the four-dimensional static charged AdS HS black hole solution \cite{PRD53-808,NPB477-449}.
-When $q_1 = q_2 \ne 0$ and $q_3 = q_4 = 0$, it describes the static charged AdS black hole solution in EMDA gauged supergravity theory \cite{PRL69-1006}.
+In addition, based upon the classification of black hole solutions shown in Fig. 1 of Ref. \cite{PRD90-025029}, there are several notable truncated supergravity solutions.
+For instance, when $q_1 \ne q_2 \ne 0$, $q_3 = q_4 = 0$, this corresponds to the four-dimensional static two-charge AdS black hole solution \cite{CQG28-175004}.
+When $q_1 = q_2 \ne 0$ and $q_3 = q_4 = 0$, it describes the static charged AdS black hole solution in the EMDA gauged supergravity theory \cite{PRD102-044007, PRD103-044014}.
 In addition, when $q_1 = q_2 = q_3 = q_4 \ne 0$, the solution reduces to the familiar RN-AdS black hole after a coordinate transformation $\rho = r +q_i$, etc.

-The thermodynamic quantities are given by \cite{PRD84-024037} \be\ba &M = m +\frac{1}{4}\sum_{i=1}^4q_i\, ,\quad Q_i= \frac{1}{2}\sqrt{q_i(q_i +2m)}\, , \\ &S = \pi\prod_{i=1}^4 (r_h +q_i)^{1/2}\, , \quad T = \frac{f'(r_h)}{4\pi}\prod_{i=1}^4 H_i^{-1/2}(r_h)\, , \\ &\Phi_i = \frac{\sqrt{q_i(q_i +2m)}}{2(r_h +q_i)}\, , \quad P = \frac{3}{8\pi l^2} \, , \\ &V = \frac{\pi r_h^3}{3}\prod_{i=1}^4 H_i(r_h)\sum_{j=1}^4\frac{1}{H_j(r_h)} \, . \ea\ee
+The thermodynamic quantities are given by \cite{PRD84-024037} \bea && M = m +\frac{1}{4}\sum_{i=1}^4q_i\, , \quad Q_i= \frac{1}{2}\sqrt{q_i(q_i +2m)}\, , \nn \\ && S = \pi\prod_{i=1}^4 (r_h +q_i)^{1/2}\, , \quad T = \frac{f'(r_h)}{4\pi}\prod_{i=1}^4 H_i^{-1/2}(r_h)\, , \nn \\ && \Phi_i = \frac{\sqrt{q_i(q_i +2m)}}{2(r_h +q_i)}\, , \quad P = \frac{3}{8\pi l^2} \, , \nn \\ && V = \frac{\pi r_h^3}{3}\prod_{i=1}^4 H_i(r_h)\sum_{j=1}^4\frac{1}{H_j(r_h)} \, . \eea

 It is easy to verify that these thermodynamic quantities simultaneously obey the first law and the Bekenstein-Smarr mass formula \bea dM &=& TdS +\sum_{i=1}^4\Phi_idQ_i +VdP \, , \\ M &=& 2TS +\sum_{i=1}^4\Phi_iQ_i -2VP \, . \eea